 USMC Private First Class Joe Walsh was a member of a defense battalion temporarily stationed at Pearl Harbor, awaiting orders to ship out.
-Read how he and other Marines in his unit responded to the attack.
 (Background to Joe can be found on the Pacific Theater section of this web site under an entry on Joe and his wife Bea Walsh; it explains Joe’s enlistment as well as his service up to and after Pearl Harbor.]

 Yeoman 2nd class Durrell Conner served onboard the battleship USS California as a member of the Admiral’s coding board.
 As Durrell explains, “My job was to encode and decode all of his classified messages.”
 Soon after the enemy attack ended, Durrell raised the United States flag on the California.
-Read his firsthand account of that morning.
+Durrell's full-length story is in the Pacific Theater section.